alefore/weblog/leadership.md

 The word "leadership" has many different meanings.
 In my view, leadership at Google consists of two closely related skills:

-1. The ability to deliver qualitative improvements of adequate (i.e., level-adjusted) scope.
+1. The ability to **deliver qualitative improvements of adequate scope** (i.e., corresponding to the level).
+   These may be improvements to existing systems or to the "status quo" —for example, building new products that improve engineers' or end users' lives.
-2. The ability to make *good* technical (and, eventually, organizational) decisions.
+2. The ability to **make *good* decisions**, both technical and, eventually (at higher levels), organizational.
    What are good decisions?
    Those that enable our software (and organizations) to thrive in the long run.

+Other metrics such as running presentations, doing trainings, or coaching/mentoring others are often associated with leadership.
+I believe there's no need to include them in my definition explicitly, as I explain below, in [Social Context](1n3.md#skip).

 Astute readers may object that this formulation speaks more to impact and difficulty than to leadership.
 Nevertheless, this serves as a robust definition, despite this overlap.